moriarty83/sol-system-trivia/readme.md

 ## How to Play
 Sol System Trivia is a game meant for two players on a single mobile phone or other device.
 A phone is suggested becaues it's easily passed betwee players.

 1. Once a game length is specified and game begun, a Player 1 is prompted with a question.
-They select an answer and submit it.

-2. Player 1 then hands the device to Player 2 to submit an answer to the same question.
+They select an answer and submit it, then hands the device to Player 2 to submit an answer to the same question.

-3. Once both players have answered the question, the answer is provided for both players to look at, points asigned.
+2. Once both players have answered the question, the answer is provided for both players to look at, points asigned.
 The Proceed button is pressed, the process begins anew with a new question being prompted for Player 1.

-5. When the number of questions equal to the Game Length that was set is reached, the game is over.
+3. When the number of questions equal to the Game Length that was set is reached, the game is over.
 Players are shown a synposis screen and they can then return to the home screen to play again.

 #### Scoring
 - Correct Answer: +3 Points